This post contains affiliated links. Please read my disclosure page.

 Stainless Steel Non Toxic Bakeware

-Stainless steel is generally a safe material for bakeware except when baking acidic food or baking something for a very long time.
+Stainless steel is generally a safe material for bakeware except when baking salty or acidic food especially for a long time.
 Stainless steel bakeware leaches iron, nickel and chromium into food within safe levels.
-However, it will leach higher amount of iron, nickel and chromium when cooking acidic food or cooking for long duration.
-Iron or chromium is good for our health, however, too much can have negative health effects especially for people with iron issues.
+However, it will leach higher amount of iron, nickel and chromium when cooking acidic food for a long duration.
+Iron or chromium is good for our health, however, too much can have negative health effects especially for people with iron or chromium issues.
 Too much iron can cause iron poisoning and too much chromium can damage the liver, kidneys and nerves.
 Nickel can cause allergic reactions to some people.
-Therefore, just avoid baking acidic food such as tomato sauce or or roasting something for a long time in stainless steel bakeware.
+Therefore, just avoid baking acidic food such as tomato sauce in stainless steel bakeware.
 Stainless Steel is great for baking sheets, muffin & cupcake pans, square or rectangular cake pans.

 TeamFar makes great stainless steel baking sheets.
 They use 18/0 stainless steel, which contain 18% chromium and 0% nickel.
 That means their bakeware has no nickel and it won’t leach nickel even with acidic foods.